Turkish Rugs - The True Turkish Delight

-The Oushak rug is known for it’s Persian influence, these carpets remain in very high demand, due to their quality.
-They tend to be more coursely woven and are always made using the “Ghiordes Knot”.
+The Oushak rug is known for its Persian influence, these carpets remain in very high demand, due to their quality.
+They tend to be more coarsely woven and are always made using the "Ghiordes Knot".
 Typically these are based on geometric designs and sometimes include a prayer niche design.
 Oushak rugs are well known for their depiction of vines and leaves.

 Bergama Turkish Rugs

 Bergama rugs are usually intense in colour, most typically in shades of reds and blues.
 They tend to be very square in shape and show their very strong tribal influence of the Yagcibedir tribe.
 These are very distinctive designs most often based on large scale geometrical patterns, leaves and pine trees.

 Konya Turkish Rugs

 Konya rugs are very well known for their use of very bold tribal designs.
 These rugs boast magnificent colours, soft earth tones with very strong hits of reds.
 Commonly the Konya rugs are made with tribal motifs and also hexagonal basic figures, These designs are sometimes done in very neat rows, or scattered throughout the rug's field.

 Milas rugs are very finely woven and are usually defined by their very wide borders and small designs in the field.
 The Milas rug can often be found with a mihrab design, also floral patterns and geometric designs.
 These rugs are very liberal with the colour yellow also using purples and lavenders.

 Turkman Turkish Rugs

 Turkman rugs tend to have a red background, sometimes more of an earthy red tone.
 Usually, they have geometric shapes that run evenly across or vertically down the rug.
 Most often they are repeated and sometimes placed between much larger octagonal motifs.
 Some Turkman rugs can have intense pops of colour such as white, beige, blue and black.